 Actually, what would be the course movement of scientific development, i.e., development of knowledge?
 At first there were found an infinite number of bodies with different proporties and they were taken for basic and infinite variety of matter.
 Then all this diversity was reduced to 90 elements.
 Finally, one arrived at the fact that all these 90 simple bodies are composed only of electrons and protons; ether was tossed overboard.
 But, after all, the majority of physicists still recognize ether both as a working hypothesis, and unexceptionally rarefied and elastic substance, a particle of which, by mass, is a trillion times less than protons, and a billion times less than electrons.
 What kind of jumps are these between mass particles!
-If the mass of the proton is taken as unity, then mass of electron will be expressed as 1:2000, and other as $1:(16\cdot10^{12})$.
+If the mass of the proton is taken as unity, then mass of electron will be expressed as \perp : 2000, and ether as 1 : (16.1012).
 (Ratio of these numbers will be: 16 trillion, 8 billion, and unity).